underthestars-zhy/MagicData/README.md

 ```swift
 try await magic.update(object)
 ```
 If object already exits in the database, this will `update` the data.
+When update the zIndex of the object will automatically update.

 ## Query All